 Like the efficacy of a drug to treat a medical condition resilience is the efficacy of an individual to respond and overcome adversity.

 Personal human resilience is the capacity to perform novel or difficult tasks to achieve the desired outcome with confidence.
 Individuals with high levels of resilience trust their own abilities in the face of adversity and tend to view problems as challenges or opportunities rather than threats or uncontrollable situations.

 Resilience makes the difference in how people feel, think and act.
 It is a can-do insight that will reflect a sense of control over your environment and an optimistic belief to be able to alter your challenging demands by means of your own behavior.
 Resilient people experience less negative emotional provocation in demanding tasks, think in self-enhancing ways, motivate themselves and exhibit compassion and perseverance when confronted with difficult situations.

-Resilience is the human capacity to cope, overcome and be strengthened and even transformed by life’s unavoidable adversities.
+Resilience is the human capacity to cope, overcome, be strengthened and even positively transformed by life’s unavoidable adversities.
 Resilient people do not yield to or dwell on their troubles; they acknowledge the situation, learn from their losses, and move forward with enthusiasm.
 In fact they look for and seize the silver lining that exists in all challenges, they are the eternal ‘the glass is half full’ individual.

 Personal human resilience is about bouncing forward into the present and the future, and not about bouncing back (into the past).
 Resilience is the key to face the challenges of today and tomorrow while enjoying every moment of the one life we have.